Dick Durock

 Richard Durock (January 18, 1937 – September 17, 2009) was an American actor and stuntman who appeared in over eighty films and over seven hundred television episodes.
-He played Swamp Thing in both the feature films Swamp Thing and The Return of Swamp Thing and the subsequent television show.
+He played the DC Comics superhero, Swamp Thing, in both the feature films Swamp Thing (1982) and The Return of Swamp Thing (1989), and the 1990-1993 Swamp Thing TV series.
 He stood an imposing 6'6".

 Biography

-Durock played a Hulk-like creature on the television series The Incredible Hulk, two-part episode titled "The First", in which it was revealed that David Banner was not the first man to become such a creature; another scientist accidentally created one some thirty years before, also while seeking a way to use radiation to increase strength.
+Durock played a rival Hulk-like creature on the television series The Incredible Hulk, in a two-part episode titled "The First".
 Durock also appeared in the Clint Eastwood films The Enforcer (1976) and Any Which Way You Can (1980) as well as Doc Savage: The Man of Bronze (1975), and Falcon Crest in 1983 in the second-season finale as a henchman for The Cartel.
-Durock also made a brief yet memorable appearance in Rob Reiner's film Stand by Me as a county fair pie-eating champion.
+Durock also made a brief appearance in Rob Reiner's film Stand by Me as a county fair pie-eating champion.